tamagui/tamagui/next.md

 v2:

+note: can't remove `as const` using const generics, it just doesnt help with the defaultVariants case at all

   - we may need to move the web-only valid style props to a webOnly const and filter it out on native? how does that work currently...

-  - note: can't remove `as const` using const generics, it just doesnt help with the defaultVariants case at all

-  - border="1px solid $color" border="$4 solid $color"

   - see various `@deprecated` jsdocs
   - need to copy/paste all the component docs to 2.0.0.mdx
   - need to remove ThemeableStack docs from components mdx, they now are all extensiond YStack instead of ThemeableStack
-  - NativeSelectFrame needs unstyled support
   - see how much of accessibilityDirectMap we can remove for web
   - Text weirdness fixes (explore)
     - remove suppressHighlighting / margin 0 default from Text